 This new five-seater C-Max keeps the previous version's clever seating system which allows the centre rear seat to fold under the left-hand seat, and the pair to move diagonally inwards and back, to give four-seat luxury.

 Trim level and engine options are kept relatively simple.
-The C-Max is available in either Zetec or Titanium trim, and with a choice of five engines.
-There’s a 1.6-litre petrol available with either 104bhp or 123bhp, a 114bhp 1.6-litre TDCi, a 148bhp 1.6-litre petrol-turbo Ecoboost and a 138bhp 2.0-litre TDCi.
+The C-Max is available in either Zetec, Titanium or Titanium X trim, and with a choice of six engines.
+There’s a 1.6-litre petrol available with either 123bhp and a five-speed manual 'box, while the rest of the petrol range is made up of either 99bhp or 123bhp versions of Ford's 1.0-litre, three-cylinder Ecoboost engine.
+As for diesel engines there are three choices either a 1.5-litre TDCi producing 103bhp or 117bhp and a 2.0-litre diesel which produces 148bhp.
 Gearboxes are five-speed manual with the non-turbo 1.6-litre petrols, or six-speed with the rest.
 The 2.0-litre TDCI also gets the option of Fords’s excellent Powershift auto ’box

 The 1.6-litre TDCi is the eco champ of the range with claimed combined economy of 61.4mpg and CO2 emissions of just 119g/km, but it’s not the most satisfying to use.
 It isn’t an intuitive engine to get the best from and needs thought and care when timing rapid getaways from junctions.
 The 2.0-litre diesel, however, is impressively smooth and refined, with typical torque from low down.
 It works brilliantly with the Powershift gearbox, too.